hiroharu-kato/mesh_reconstruction/README.md

 ```bash
 bash download_dataset.sh
 ```
+This dataset is created by `render.py` using Blender.

 You can train models by the following command.
 ```bash
 bash train.sh
 ```